-- the comprehensive, inclusive nature of our school community means students of different socio-economic classes positively integrate with each other in every aspect of school life from the transition process on joining the school to when they leave us thereby supporting the wellbeing of all students - students take on a range of leadership opportunities within the school (such as Student Learning Consultants, House Representatives, Subject leaders, Prefects, STEM Leaders and eLearning Leaders) - the House system promotes interaction between the different year groups with a regular vertical tutoring week arranged to aid cross age discussion, advice and support - the BMS Buddies (one of our student leadership groups) work with and support anxious students across the school who would benefit from a friendly face as well as parents and carers who attend school events in order to provide a friendly welcome - a range of competitions led by the House team help students interact in a competitive but friendly environment including; Inter House cross country, football, netball, talent show, photography, music, sports day, debating and a beat the teacher quiz - a wide range of extra-curricular activities and Enrichment Day activities please see section 2g - students work within the Trust to link with Little Reddings and Hartsbourne Primary Schools, with students supporting young children with their reading skills, coaching sports teams, engaging with MFL lessons and Performing and Visual Arts activities and supporting sports events etc. - students assist as Ambassadors for the school during the Whole School Open Evening, Open Day tours, Governor visits and staff interviews, giving tours and answering questions - friendship clubs are provided for students to go to when they want to develop their social skills and have help in making friends or dealing with friendship issues with a safe space provided at lunchtime called 'Our Space' that focuses on anti-bullying - the Debating Club actively promotes discussion about controversial topics and students develop their communication skills effectively - Bushey Meads School promotes and supports students' personal development, so that they are well prepared to respect others please see section 3f - In recent years Student Community Leaders have attended the local care home to socialise with the residents through a variety of activities such as carol singing, bingo, reading and having discussions over refreshments - a fully integrated PNI and SEND cohort participate fully in the life of the school and enjoy socialising and building positive relationships across a diverse range of religious and ethnic backgrounds - the school provides a prayer room in support of those who wish to use it - all food sold in the school restaurant is Halal and supports a cohesive school environment - every student in Year 10 and Year 12 complete a week of work experience which enables them to practise and refine their social skills in different settings and with adults in the workplace - in recent years a growing number of students have volunteered to work in a voluntary capacity at Watford General Hospital, various charity shops and other organisations and have individually raised significant sums of money for charity in their own time - students are encouraged to identify their readiness to work using the Zones of Regulation and develop strategies to help them self-regulate - n) To what extent do students show a willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively?
+- the comprehensive, inclusive nature of our school community means students of different socio-economic classes positively integrate with each other in every aspect of school life from the transition process on joining the school to when they leave us thereby supporting the wellbeing of all students - students take on a range of leadership opportunities within the school (such as Student Learning Consultants, House Representatives, Subject leaders, Prefects, STEM Leaders and eLearning Leaders) - the House system promotes interaction between the different year groups with a regular vertical tutoring week arranged to aid cross age discussion, advice and support - the BMS Buddies (one of our student leadership groups) work with and support anxious students across the school who would benefit from a friendly face as well as parents and carers who attend school events in order to provide a friendly welcome - a range of competitions led by the House team help students interact in a competitive but friendly environment including; Inter House cross country, football, netball, talent show, photography, music, sports day, debating and a beat the teacher quiz - a wide range of extra-curricular activities and Enrichment Day activities see section 2g - students work within the Trust to link with Little Reddings and Hartsbourne Primary Schools, with students supporting young children with their reading skills, coaching sports teams, maths, STEM, engaging with MFL lessons and Performing and Visual Arts activities and supporting sports events etc. - annual Student Leadership events and a final conference takes place across the three schools in the multi academy trust - students assist as Ambassadors for the school during the Whole School Open Evening, Open Day tours, Governor visits and staff interviews, giving tours and answering questions - friendship clubs are provided for students to go to when they want to develop their social skills and have help in making friends or dealing with friendship issues with a safe space provided at lunchtime called 'Our Space' that focuses on anti-bullying - the Debating Club actively promotes discussion about controversial topics and students develop their communication skills effectively - Bushey Meads School promotes and supports students' personal development, so that they are well prepared to respect others please see section 3f - a fully integrated PNI and SEND cohort participate fully in the life of the school and enjoy socialising and building positive relationships across a diverse range of religious and ethnic backgrounds - the school provides a prayer room in support of those who wish to use it - all food sold in the school restaurant is Halal and supports a cohesive school environment - every student in Year 10 and Year 12 complete a week of work experience which enables them to practise and refine their social skills in different settings and with adults in the workplace - in recent years a growing number of students have volunteered to work in a voluntary capacity at Watford General Hospital, various charity shops and other organisations and have individually raised significant sums of money for charity in their own time - students are encouraged to identify their readiness to work using the Zones of Regulation and develop strategies to help them self-regulate - n) To what extent do students show a willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively?